bencodezen/go-blog/source/_posts/all-systems-are-go.md

 ---
-title: All Systems Are Go!
+title: 'All Systems Are Go!'
 date: 2016-09-18 20:36:56
 categories:
 	- Journal